 7. Carcavelos Beach – Cascais

-20 minutes from Lisbon, Carcavelos beach is much frequented by those living in the capital.
-In Carcavelos you will find restaurants, bars open until dawn, a school of aquatic sports like surf and windsurf, a place for beach soccer and beach volley.
+Located 20 minutes from Lisbon, Carcavelos beach is much frequented by those living in the capital.
+In Carcavelos you will find restaurants, bars open until dawn, a school of water sports like surf and windsurf and a place for beach soccer and beach volley.

 8. Meco Beach – Sesimbra, Setúbal

 Protected by a clay cliff, Meco beach is considered to be the “Mecca” of Portuguese naturism.
 North of the big dune, the beach is also frequented by families that appreciate quietness, a vast stretch of sand and crystal clear waters.

 Protected by the imposing Serra da Arrábida, Galápos beach is heaven on earth, with a beautiful blue and calm sea and a stretch of golden or very white sand.
 The crystal clear waters let you gaze at the bottom of the sea, making this beach perfect for a swim and underwater fishing.

 The calm sea and the beautiful surrounding landscape make Figueirinha beach one of the most popular Lisbon beaches you’ll find.
 A sand bank emerges when it is low tide, making this beach popular amongst the adults but especially with the kids.
 You will find a parking lot, a restaurant and you may also rent slides and buoy bananas.

 Are you going to visit the region of Lisbon?
 Then don’t hesitate to book your hotel room room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!